THE PRODUCT

 Inter-service communication is over mTLS (mutual TLS) only.
 No service can talk to another service without presenting a verified certificate; the certificate roots are managed by the inter-service auth layer (Layer 6 of the defence architecture).
 There is no shared service-account credential anywhere in the stack.

-Identity is a single SSO source-of-truth — typically the customer's existing OIDC provider (Okta, Auth0, Azure AD, Google Workspace, Keycloak).
-No local user accounts.
+Identity ships with the platform: Keycloak is included and preconfigured.
+Customers who already operate an identity provider — Okta, Microsoft Entra ID, Auth0, Google Workspace — federate to it via OIDC and keep it as the source of truth; customers without an existing provider use Keycloak directly.
+Either way, no local user accounts.
 No bypass authentication for “service” or “admin” use cases.
 The audit log records the identity that triggered every action, even when the action was triggered by a Pilot delegating to a specialist agent.

 Per-user OAuth credentials (for connectors to external services like Slack, Jira, Salesforce) are stored in a Fernet-encrypted vault with key rotation handled by the platform.
 There are no OAUTH_CLIENT_SECRET environment variables.
 There are no API keys in .env files.
 The vault is the only place secrets exist, and access to the vault is itself audited.